 Will I be eligible to seek workers’ compensation benefits in North Carolina?

 You should be entitled to workers’ compensation benefits if you were driving as a part of your regular work duties.
 Commuters are generally not entitled to workers’ comp benefits unless an exception applies.
 If you were injured in a work-related accident case and it falls into one of the three exceptions to the “going and coming” rule, then you will be able to receive North Carolina workers’ compensation benefits.
 If you were injured in a car accident on your employer’s premises while running a special errand for your employer, or your employer is contractually obligated to provide you with transportation, then you should qualify for workers’ compensation benefits.

 Will I need to file a claim with my own car or health insurance?

 If you were injured in a work-related accident, workers’ compensation benefits should cover the cost of present and future medical expenses related to the accident, partial replacement of lost wages, and even job retraining if you cannot return to the same job due to your injuries.
 Workers’ compensation doesn’t cover the cost of repairs to your vehicle.

 Contact Our Experienced North Carolina Workers Comp Lawyers Today

 If you have been injured in a work-related car accident, don’t wait to consult with one of our dedicated North Carolina workers’ compensation attorneys at Teddy, Meekins & Talbert, P.L.L.C.
-Contact us today for a free consultation.
+Contact us today for a consultation.